LSU-UE5/UE5-Materials/translucent/README.md

 ##### `Step 4.`\|`UE5MAT`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now add the mask we just imported to the node chart.
+Now add the mask we just imported to the node chart as a **Texture Sample**.
 Then send it to a **1-x** node then on to the **Opacity** pin.
 Notice we have a more feathered effect.
 Please note this is computationally very expensive.

 ![add T_CircleMaskT to texture](images/opacityPins.png)